scirpt

 Start Sharing

-Tire Buying Guide: How Do You Know Which Tires to Buy?
+Tire Buying Guide 2024: How To Know Which Tires to Buy

-The first step in getting new tires for your car is to determine the correct size and type.
-You can find this information in your vehicle's owner's manual or the placard on the driver's side door jamb.
+The first step in tire buying is to determine the correct size and type.
+You can find this information in your vehicle’s owner’s manual or the placard on the driver’s side door jamb.
 Choosing tires that match the recommended size and type is vital to ensure proper fit, performance and fuel efficiency.

 Tire size is typically expressed as a series of numbers and letters, such as P215/65R16.
 Here’s what each part of the code means: